The demand curve

 |Price of Good X||Quantity demanded by Consumer A||Quantity demanded by Consumer B||Market demand = Demand of A + Demand of B|

 Market Demand Curve – It is a horizontal summation of individual demand curves.
-It shows various quantities of a commodity that all the buyers in the market are ready to buy at different possible prices of a commodity at a particular point of time.
+It shows various quantities of a commodity that all the buyers in the market are ready to buy at different possible prices of a commodity at a particular point in time.
 As shown below:

 What is the slope of a demand curve?